Fresh Ginger Smoothie with Strawberries

 How much ginger do I put in a smoothie?

-1/2 tablespoon is the perfect amount of ginger to give a smoothie great flavor without being overpowering.
+1/2 tablespoon grated ginger is the perfect amount to give a smoothie bold flavor without being overpowering.
 However, feel free to increase or decrease the amount slightly based on personal preferences.

 Do I need to peel ginger before putting it in a smoothie?